asm0dey/kotlin-spark/index.md

 # Story of my love with Kotlin

-- Used ot in production several weeks before first release
+- Used it in production several weeks before first release
 - Was first adopter in Sberbank's production
 - Giving talks on it
 - Trying to use it **EVERYWHERE**